formsbyair/Documentation/docs/_docs/questions/types/email-address.md

 The following warnings are displayed as an email address is entered.

 * MX record for domain not found
-* Domain matches a common mis-spelling of a major email service provider
+* Domain matches a common misspelling of a major email service provider

 |Email Address|Result|Warning Message|
 |---|---|---|